MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 - Automatically assigning a *highly confidential* label to documents that contain the sensitive information type.
 - Automatically removing guest access from files labeled as *highly confidential*.

+Some of the options discussed in this article require guests to have an account in Azure Active Directory.
+To ensure that guests are included in the directory when you share files and folders with them, use the [SharePoint and OneDrive integration with Azure AD B2B Preview](https://docs.microsoft.com/sharepoint/sharepoint-azureb2b-integration-preview).

 Note that we won't discuss enabling guest sharing settings in this article.
 See [Collaborating with people outside your organization](https://docs.microsoft.com/Office365/Enterprise/collaborating-with-people-outside-your-organization) for details about enabling guest sharing for different scenarios.

 ## Set up multi-factor authentication for guests